HAND MADE PRODUCTS FOR YOUR HOME

 Please follow us, like us, post up your allotment news, tips, photos and share.
 Facebook will get the news around and help promote the allotments too.

-In early September there are signs that the coronavirus pandemic is gaining ground again in England.
+There are signs that the coronavirus pandemic is gaining ground again in East Anglia.
 The cooler conditions of the autumn, along with more time spent indoors, will favour the virus and its spread, so please continue to follow the advice below given by the National Allotment Society; a fuller version can be found on NAS's website.